dufflink/vfont/README.md

 <img align="right" height="160" width="160"
      title="AnyCable logo" src="https://user-images.githubusercontent.com/29461219/168282928-cd6bd7ea-12e0-4572-8a8b-2b65538edb03.svg">

-`VFont` is a simple library allowing to work with variable fonts in iOS projects.
+`VFont` is a brilliant library allowing to simplify working with variable fonts in iOS projects.

 If you've never heard about the variable fonts, I would recommend reading this article [Variable fonts in real life: how to use and love them](https://evilmartians.com/chronicles/variable-fonts-in-real-life-how-to-use-and-love-them) written by [@romashamin](https://github.com/romashamin)